If the Dead Rise Not

-If the Dead Rise Not is a crime novel by Philip Kerr, the sixth in the series starring Berlin police detective Bernhard Gunther.
+If the Dead Rise Not is a crime novel by Philip Kerr, the sixth in the series starring Berlin police detective Bernie Gunther.
 It was published in 2009 by Quercus of London.
 For it, in 2009 Kerr was awarded the world's most lucrative crime fiction prize, the RBA Prize for Crime Writing, worth €125,000.

 Synopsis

 The book continues Gunther’s story from his escape from Germany to Argentina recounted in A Quiet Flame (2008).
 It again places him in the position of working for unsavoury characters under dictatorial governments.
 In this case some of them are not Nazis but Jewish gangsters, which introduces the ethical paradox that he is obliged to report a Jew to the Gestapo.
 As usual, Gunther is torn between his noble feelings and the cynicism induced by his struggle to survive.
 Kerr also repeats his trademark of including mention of real-life people in this case Ernest Hemingway.
 The book reminds readers of the support the Nazis had in other countries, notably from Avery Brundage, chairman of the US Olympics Committee, who visited Berlin in the run-up to the 1936 Summer Olympics, but found no evidence of discrimination against Jews in Germany.

 The first, longer, part of the novel is set in Berlin in 1934, where Bernie Gunther is the house detective at the Hotel Adlon.
 He is faced with three apparently unrelated crimes: the theft of a Ming dynasty box, the death of a hotel guest and a body found floating in the river.
 He falls in love with a glamorous American journalist, but must give her up if she is to survive.
 The second, shorter, part is set 20 years later in Havana.
 Gunther runs into his old flame, but the relationship is tempestuous, and he commits murder for the sake of his daughter.
 The settings allow for extensive reflection on the nature of dictatorial regimes and their effects on human behaviour and more particularly on the impact of Nazi race laws on Jews.